Mtik333/pracaInzynierska/README.md

 Added simple "dynamic color change" for edges in UI
 - works quite good when doing single iterations or full reduct computation

+0.4.1 - 20.08.2017

+Added mutual information calculation (step 2 in RSFSACO) for all attributes
+- in next version function should be able to calculate it for chosen attributes
+- there might be problem with threads, when sorting dataset by chosen attributes